 Micro teaching is an integral part of field experience practice courses carried out on campus with the peer teaching model.
-To get adequate provision as a teacher candidate is expected to master the sharing of competencies, both through pre service and in service training.
+To get adequate provision as a teacher candidate is expected to maste 3 he sharing of competencies, both through pre service and in service training.
 One form of pre service training for prospective teachers is through the establishment of teaching skills both theoretically and practically.
 Practically, the provision of teaching skills can be trained through micro teaching activities.
-"Micro teaching is teaching that places the teacher in a simulation classroom environment, where the teacher teaches one concept or one skill only, uses one teaching skill and students in small amounts and in a short time" Hamalik (2009: 151).
+"Micro teaching is teaching that places the teacher in a simulation classroom environment, where the teacher is a simulation concept or one skill only, uses one teaching skill and students in small amounts and in a short time" Hamalik (2009: 151).